Kulkarniomkar00/Kulkarniomkar00.github.io/README.md

 # Kulkarniomkar00.github.io
-The website Web design foe everyone
+The website Web design for everyone